2024 Salute to Hollywood & Excellence Awards Gala

 Bob Marley: One Love

-Recognition for Cinematic Excellence“Bob Marley: One Love” movie celebrates the life and music of the reggae legend who inspired generations through his message of love, peace, and unity.
+“Bob Marley: One Love” movie celebrates the life and music of the reggae legend who inspired generations through his message of love, peace, and unity.
 A message that could not be timelier given today’s unforgiving climate.

 The movie, which masterfully chronicles the icon’s rise to fame in the mid-1970s up until his death in 1981, scored an unprecedented biggest non-Friday Valentine’s Day opening, taking in $14 million when it debuted in theatres on Wednesday, February 14.